(n. 1. a circular frame or solid disc arranged to turn on an axis,

 Collins Cobuild Learners

-(and: to vanquish, subdue [ME; OE cwellan kill
+(and: to vanquish, subdue [ME; OE cwellan kill,

 causative cwelan die]) Macquarie